ethereum/devp2p/rlpx.md

 **Peer**: Node which is currently connected to local node.
 **NodeId**: public key of node

 Node discovery and network formation are implemented via a kademlia-like UDP.
+Major differences from Kademlia:

+* packets are signed
+* node ids are public keys
+* DHT-related features are excluded.
+FIND_VALUE and STORE packets are not implemented.
+* xor distance metric is based on sha3(nodeid) instead of the nodeid

-The major differences are that packets are signed, node ids are the public keys, and DHT-related features are excluded.
-The FIND_VALUE and STORE packets are not implemented.
-The parameters necessary to implement the protocol are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
+The parameters chosen for kademlia are a bucket size of 16 (denoted k in Kademlia), concurrency of 3 (denoted alpha in Kademlia), and 8 bits per hop (denoted b in Kademlia) for routing.
 The eviction check interval is 75 milliseconds, request timeouts are 300ms, and the idle bucket-refresh interval is 3600 seconds.

 Aside from the previously described differences, node discovery employs the system and protocol described by Maymounkov and Mazieres.